 Ultimately, when an IP dispute occurs it is in each party’s best interest to resolve it as quickly and cost-effectively as possible.
-Engaging with an intellectual property, such as ourselves, is the best way to minimise the impact of dispute arising from an IP violation.
+Engaging with intellectual property specialists, such as ourselves, is the best way to minimise the impact of a dispute arising from an IP violation.

 Below we outline the process we undertake as it relates to intellectual property disputes in more detail.

 My intellectual property is being violated, what should I do?

 Gather evidence of alleged infringement

 If you suspect that your IP is being violated, the first most important activity is to curate evidence of alleged infringement.
 Doing so in a systematic and rational way will help you ascertain exactly the scope and severity of the alleged infringement, prior to any claim being made.

 Avoid contacting the infringing party

 It is important to make sure that you do not contact the infringing party where possible.
 There are two reasons for this.
 Firstly, notifying them may result in them immediately removing any evidence of a violation, which may limit your ability to make a comprehensive claim.
 Secondly, in many instances of intellectual property violation, making an incorrect or inaccurate claim can result in a costly counterclaim.